 The Joshua tree (Yucca brevifolia) bestows the architectural majesty and character of the American Southwest.
 It sculpts the landscape and provides important habitat and food for numerous native species.
 The plant is a yucca and is native to the Mojave Desert.
-It is an adaptable plant that can tolerate United States Department of Agriculture zones 6a to 8b.
+It is an adaptable plant that can tolerate USDA plant hardiness zones 6a to 8b.
 Gather information on how to grow a Joshua tree and enjoy this plant and its fascinating distinctions in your landscape.
 Joshua tree growing tips will help you enjoy this majestic and wacky looking tree.

 Joshua Tree Information

 The Joshua tree is the largest of the yuccas.
 It is an evergreen perennial plant that starts out as a stem-less rosette and gradually grows a thick trunk decorated by sword-like leaves.
 The leaves grow in clumps off a scaffold of open ranging branches.
 The effect is bizarre, yet picturesque, and is a hallmark of the Mojave Desert.
 Leaves are up to 14 inches long, sharply tipped and bluish green.

 The plants may live for 100 years and grow 40 feet tall.
 In the home landscape they are more likely to top out at 8 feet.
 Joshua tree care is simple, provided they are installed in appropriate climates, soil and light situations.

 Joshua trees require full sun and gritty, even sandy, soil.
 The plants are available at nurseries and some garden centers but you can also grow them from seeds.
 Seeds need a chilling period of at least 3 months.
 Soak them after chilling and sow them in 2-inch pots filled with moistened sand.
 Place pots where temperatures are at least 70 F. (21 C.).